-7.9.5.2 Confidential Records.
+7.9.5 Confidential Records.
 An executive session may be held when the public body considers or discusses "records exempt by law from public inspection."
 A.R.S. § 38-431.03(A)(2).
 This specifically includes situations in which the public body receives or discusses "information or testimony that is specifically required to be maintained as confidential by state or federal law."
 Id.
 This provision allows the use of an executive session whenever the public body intends to discuss or consider matters contained in records that are confidential by law.
 See Ariz.
 Att'y Gen. Ops.
 190-058, 187-131.
 However, when confidential matters can be adequately safeguarded, the discussion may take place during a public meeting.
 Cf. Ariz.
 Att'y Gen. Op.
 187-038 (medical records).
 The record under consideration need not be expressly made confidential by statute, but rather may fall within the category of confidential records discussed in Chapter 6 of this handbook.
 For example, to preserve confidentiality, preliminary audit reports of state agencies prepared by the Auditor General are confidential and should be discussed by the public body in executive session.
 Ariz.
 Att'y Gen. Op.
 180-035.
 Similarly, complaints against licensees investigated by a public body may be discussed in executive session.
 Ariz.
 Att'y Gen. Op.
 183-006.
 In 2000, the Legislature revised the statute to allow public bodies to take testimony in executive sessions in certain situations.
-Public bodies should ensure that state or federal law requires that the public body maintain confidentiality of the receives before convening information it an executive session under A.R.S. § 38-431.03(A)(2).
+Public bodies should ensure that state or federal law requires that the public body maintain confidentiality of the information it receives before convening an executive session under A.R.S. § 38-431.03(A)(2).
 Written materials, however, do not become confidential merely because they are discussed in executive session.

-7.9.5.3 Legal Advice.
+7.9.6 Legal Advice.
 A public body may also go into executive session for the purposes of "discussion or consultation for legal advice with the attorney or attorneys of the public body."
 A.R.S. § 38-431.03(A)(3).
 For this exemption to apply, the attorney giving the legal advice must be the attorney for the public body.
 Id.
-For purposes of this discussion, the "attorney for the public body" means a licensed attorney representing the public body, whether that attorney is a full-time employee of the body, the attorney general or county, city, or town attorney responsible for representing the public body, an attorney hired on contract, or an attorney provided by an insurance carrier to represent the public body.
+For purposes of this discussion, the "attorney for the public body" means a licensed attorney representing the public body, whether that attorney is a full time employee of the body, the attorney general or county, city, or town attorney responsible for representing the public body, an attorney hired on contract, or an attorney provided by an insurance carrier to represent the public body.

 This provision authorizes consultations between a public body and its attorney.
 Accordingly, the only persons allowed to attend this executive session are the members of the public body, the public body's attorney, and those employees and agents of both whose presence is necessary to obtain the legal advice.
-See A.R.S. § 38-431(2).
-An attorney may attend in person or through other telecommunications technology, such as by telephone or video-conferencing.
 The mere presence of an attorney of the public body in the meeting room is not sufficient to justify the use of this executive session provision.
-City of Prescott v.
+This provision can only be used for the purpose of obtaining "legal advice," which involves the exchange of communications between lawyer and client.
+Once the public body obtains the legal advice, the public body must go back into public session unless another executive session provision applies and has been identified in the notice.
+See City of Prescott v.
 Town of Chino Valley, 166 Ariz.
-480, 485, 803 P.2d 891, 896 (1990).
-This provision can only be used for the purpose of obtaining "legal advice," which involves the exchange of communications between lawyer and client.
-Once the public body obtains the legal advice, the public body must go back into public session unless another executive session provision applies and has been identified in the notice and motion for executive session.
-See Id. at 486, 803 P.2d at 897.
+480, 803 P.2d 891 (1990).
 Discussion between the members of the public body about what action should be taken is beyond the realm of legal advice, and such discussions must be held in public session.